 This is a 2 year course.
 Each year is broken down in to 3 units spanning roughly 1 a term.
 It gives the student the opportunity to try different specialisms in art and design.
 Developing skills learnt in workshop style lessons, in to developing ideas and producing appropriate outcomes to show their understanding and creative skills.

 Assessment for each unit is based on unit specific criteria and broken up in to bite size sections to allow the students to fully understand what is being asked of them and how to achieve the Pass, Merit or Distinction grade.

 What are the entry requirements?

-To study CTec Level 3 Art & Design, you will need to achieve grade 4 or better in GCSE Art / Design & Technology / Textiles (or possibly Media, depending on skills base and portfolio), or Merit or better in Level 2 BTec/CTec in an Art related subject.
+To study CTec Level 3 Art & Design, you will need to achieve grade 4 or better in GCSE Art / Design & Technology / Textiles (or possibly Media, depending on skills base and portfolio), or Merit or better in Level 2 BTec/CTec in an Art related subject or presentation of suitable portfolio of work.
 Also, you need 5 GCSEs at grade 4 or better, including English; you must also meet the general entry requirements.